BobbyOlsen/au-syssec-f26-exercises/06_transport_layer_security/readme.md

 On Android, this can be done in the *Encryption & credentials* or *Certificates* part of the configuration, under the *Install a certificate from storage* option.
 This will remove any warnings about untrusted self-signed certificates for any of the web servers in the `192.168.3.0` subnet.

-## Exercise 3: Malicious-in-the-middle against HTTP in transparent mode
+## Exercise 3: Malicious-in-the-middle against HTTPS in transparent mode

 Change the network configuration of your *victim* device manually to remove the proxy and customize the router.
 On Android, this means changing the `IP Settings` to `Static`.
 Use the same `192.168.1/2.X` as the IP address, `192.168.1/2.Z` as the Gateway/DNS and `255.255.255.0` as the network mask.